benji2264/personal_website/content/home/experience.md

     description: |2-
         Research topic: Car localization with centimeter-level accuracy.

-        * Developing a deep learning based algorithm for street lamps detection to determine the vehicle position on a map.
+        * Studied the applications of Object Detections models to 2D points data.
-        * Generating automatically labelled training data by projecting the poles from a map into the vehicle frame.
+        * Generated automatically labelled training data by projecting the poles from a map into the vehicle frame.
 (Paper under review at IEEE IV 2023)

         Skills: Deep Learning, Weakly-supervised learning, ROS